canonical/cloud-init/doc/rtd/reference/datasources/akamai.rst

 * ``allow_dhcp``

-  Allows this datasource to use dhcp to find an IPv4 address to fetch metadata with during the local stage.
+  Allows this datasource to use dhcp to find an IPv4 address to fetch meta-data with during the local stage.

 * ``allow_ipv4``

-  Allow the use of IPv4 when fetching metadata during any stage.
+  Allow the use of IPv4 when fetching meta-data during any stage.

 * ``allow_ipv6``

-  Allows the use of IPv6 when fetching metadata during any stage.
+  Allows the use of IPv6 when fetching meta-data during any stage.

 * ``preferred_mac_prefixes``